canonical/k8s-snap/docs/src/charm/howto/upgrade-minor.md

 * the current charm revision  (ex. `1001`)
 * the next potential charm revision (ex. `ch:amd64/k8s-1002`)

-If the `can-upgrade-to` revision is `null`, you are at the most stable release in this channel and you should continue with the [Pre Upgrade Check](#the-pre-upgrade-check).
+If the `can-upgrade-to` revision is `null`, the charm is on the most stable release within this channel.
+Continue with the [Pre Upgrade Check](#the-pre-upgrade-check).

-Otherwise, continue with the [Upgrade Patch](upgrade-patch) instructions.
+Otherwise, complete the [Upgrade Patch](upgrade-patch) instructions first.

 ```{caution} Only update the charm to the next minor version.